hertie-data-science-lab/azure-for-students/readme.md

 *    - azureml_py36_pytorch
 *    - azureml_py36_automl

 The default environment is python37_default.
-You can switch to the other environment with the following command, depending on your need.
-Each environment will have a set of tools and libraries pre-installed and ready for your data science projects:
+You can switch to the other environment with the following command.
+Depending on your need, each environment will have a set of tools and libraries pre-installed and ready for your data science projects:

 ```console
 conda activate py37_tensorflow